Early-stage knee rehabilitation

 Managing the swelling in your knee

-If you have swelling in your knee it is important to try and manage this as best you can.
-Try and identify if there is something you are doing in your day to day life or exercise regime that could be making your knee swell.
-Your body may well be letting you know that at this time your knee is not quite ready that particular task.
-Ice can be useful for the first few days if an injury but after this we think regular elevation and compression is more beneficial throughout the day.
+Try and identify if there is something you are doing in your day-to-day life or exercises that could be making your knee swell.
+Your body may well be letting you know that your knee is not quite ready for the task.

 Elevation